Neuroethics Working Group

 Upcoming Meetings

-• The seventeenth meeting of the NEWG will occur virtually on Monday, February 12th, 2024.
-The agenda(pdf, 116 KB) is available, and Videocast will be available for live viewing and later archived.
+• The nineteenth meeting of the NEWG will occur on Friday, May 9, 2025.
+Videocast will be available for live viewing and later archived.

-• The eighteenth meeting of the NEWG will occur on Wednesday, August 21st, 2024.
+• The twentieth meeting of the NEWG will occur on Tuesday, August 26, 2025.
 Videocast will be available for live viewing and later archived.

 Workshops